 Encore Azaleas bloom in the spring and the fall and sometimes in summer...so when is the best time to prune them?
 Encore Azaleas require very little pruning to retain good form and do not require "deadheading," which is the removal of spent flowers.
 That being said, they respond very well to pruning and, in fact, will benefit from it.

-Unlike most other types of azaleas, which set their flower buds one time a year during fall then bloom in spring, Encore Azaleas produce buds every time new growth is produced.
-Since pruning promotes new growth, pruning immediately after the spring bloom cycle will encourage more new growth which, regarding Encore Azaleas, means more flower buds.
+Unlike most other types of azaleas, which set their flower buds one time a year during fall then blooming in spring, Encore Azaleas produce buds every time new growth is produced.
+So, pruning Encore Azaleas immediately after the spring bloom cycle will encourage more new growth which, regarding Encore Azaleas, means more flower buds.
 These new buds will begin opening sometime during summer and continue through fall.
-As these summer flowers fade you can deadhead them to encourage more new growth and more new buds!
+As these summer flowers fade you can deadhead them to encourage more new growth and more new buds in fall!

 The next question might be: Should I prune my Encore Azaleas after the the fall bloom cycle?
 The answer is: no. Why?
 Because you want to avoid stimulating new, tender foliage that might be damaged or killed by an early frost or freezing temperatures.
 This kind of cold damage can cause stress the plant.
 So, to avoid problems, cease pruning Encore Azaleas two months prior to the usual first frost date in your area.
 In the South (Zones 8-10) this means September.
 Further north (Zones 6 and 7) this might mean August.
 Find your USDA Zone here.